 In April be prepared for the weather to be chilly when it can go down to about 5C (it can snow!), then warming up to hot in July/August when it can get up to 35C-40C.
 Then it very gradually cools down again over the months to November.
 Washing will all be by hand and we need to be economical with water, so it is best to bring clothes that are easy to wash and dry.
 In autumn it is a good idea to bring layers including some warm clothes for evenings and night time.

 For walking we recommend comfortable clothing and a waterproof coat.
 Walking boots are recommended for walking further than around the immediate environs of the house, where sandals or light shoes are OK.
 Bring indoor shoes or slippers, the floors are tiled so cool underfoot.

 The shrine room has mats, blankets, and cushions (both foam and buckwheat).
-There are also chairs and stools.
+There are also chairs and a few stools.

 We provide duvets, blankets, pillows, bed linen and hot water bottles.